garden-io/garden/docs/reference/commands.md

-    garden run module my-container           # run an ad-hoc instance of a my-container container and attach to it garden run module my-container /bin/sh   # run an interactive shell in a new my-container container garden run module my-container --i&#x3D;false /some/script  # execute a script in my-container and return the output
+    garden run module my-container           # run an ad-hoc instance of a my-container container and attach to it garden run module my-container /bin/sh   # run an interactive shell in a new my-container container garden run module my-container --i=false /some/script  # execute a script in my-container and return the output

 ##### Usage